rowanmanning/rowanmanning.com/src/documents/posts/accessibility-beyond-the-screen-reader.html.md

 There are a wealth of resources available to help make our websites work well for this group.
 In order to achieve a basic level of support, it helps to ensure that your website is usable in a [text-based browser such as Lynx][lynx] – writing sensible, semantic markup is a first step.
 I also canʼt emphasise what an eye-opener it is to [try and use a screen-reader yourself][use-screen-reader].

-Vision impaired users can be catered for by keeping your type sizes sensible (personal preference: `>=16px`), and ensuring that your content is zoom-able.
+Vision impaired users can be catered for by keeping your type sizes sensible (personal preference: `>=16px`), and ensuring that your content is zoomable.
 Youʼll make this a lot easier by using a scalable font measurement in your CSS such as `em` or `rem`.

 ## Colour-Blind Users ##